 And that’s that, all the elements that make up a well crafted, highly targeted and, most importantly of all, interesting and readable job advert.
 Feel inspired?
 We hope so.

-If you’d like to discuss how we could help you write better job adverts or even train your team to, then please contact Mark Beavan on email@example.com
+If you’d like to discuss how we could help you write better job adverts or even train your team to, then please contact Mark Beavan at email@example.com